marstr/envelopes/README.md

 ### transactions

 A [`Transaction`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Transaction) captures metadata around a change in the current `State`.
-It could be associated with a financial institution, or it may just capture funds that are transferred between two budgets.
+It could be associated with a financial institution, or it may just capture funds being transferred between two budgets.
 This library was inspired by [Git](https://git-scm.com), and borrows a lot its architecture and ideas.
-One of the most notable consequences is that instead of directly using the amount of a transaction as a delta, instead a transaction points to the `State` that your accounts and budget are in immediately after the transaction was completed.
-If you're familiar with Git's object model, this is the same behavior Git uses when creating a commit.
+One of the most notable consequences is that instead of using amount of a transaction to figure out the current state, it uses the current state (and the one immediately proceeding it) to figure out the amount of the transaction.

 ### immutability

 Conceptually, each of the models above are immutable.
-A SHA1 uniquely identifies each one, so that it can be stored to disk and referred to later unambiguously.
-This immutability has not made it's way into the code, in order to allow objects to be built up and modified more easily between being committed to disk.
+A SHA1 uniquely identifies each one so that it can be stored to disk and referred to later unambiguously.
+This immutability has not made its way into the code, however.
+This allows objects to be built up and modified more easily between being committed to disk.

 ## related projects